TheRealString/Deltarune-Betrayal-Demo/README.md

 # Deltarune-Betrayal-Demo
-this is a Deltarune fangame.
+This is a Deltarune fangame made by Mr. String.
 Deltarune is created by Toby Fox I do not own any of the characters shown